mruby/mruby/doc/mruby3.md

 ## `MRB_NO_BOXING`

 Uses `struct` to represent `mrb_value`.
-Consumes more memory but easier to inveticate the internal and to debug.
+Consumes more memory but easier to investigate the internal and to debug.
 It used to be default `mrb_value` representation.
 Now the default is `MRB_WORD_BOXING`.